List of Urusei Yatsura characters: Ran

 Ran (ラン) is an alien of unspecified race and planet.
 During childhood, Ran became best friends with Lum, Benten, and Oyuki, whom she attended elementary school with.
 As a child, Ran was often hurt or got into trouble because of the antics of the more carefree and irresponsible Lum.
 The two were also both in love with Rei, who became Lum's fiancé.
 For these reasons, Ran comes to Earth in order to get revenge against Lum.
 By enrolling in Tomobiki High and pretending to be human, Ran plans to steal Ataru from Lum, just so she can kiss him and drain his youth away.
 However, after finally managing to do so, it fails due to a youth potion that Ataru accidentally takes.
-Form then on, Ran changes tactics to getting revenge 'directly' on Lum, usually dragging in everyone nearby as well; these bouts of revenge are usually triggered by her calm and friendly reminiscing of the past leading her to remember something unpleasant.
+From then on, Ran changes tactics to getting revenge 'directly' on Lum, usually dragging in everyone nearby as well; these bouts of revenge are usually triggered by her calm and friendly reminiscing of the past leading her to remember something unpleasant.